Stepford Cuckoos: House of M

-An alternate universe variant of the Stepford Cuckoos from Earth-58163 appear in House of M. These versions are part of the New Mutant Leadership Program at the United Nations.
+An alternate universe version of the Stepford Cuckoos from Earth-58163 appear in House of M. These versions are part of the New Mutant Leadership Program at the United Nations.

 X-Men: The End

-An alternate universe variant of the Stepford Cuckoos from Earth-41001 appear in X-Men: The End.
+An alternate universe version of the Stepford Cuckoos from Earth-41001 appear in X-Men: The End.
 These versions are known as the Spikes and possess distinct appearances, with Phoebe having long brown hair, Mindee having long blond hair, and Celeste having short, black hair.

 In other media

 Television

 The Stepford Cuckoos (Phoebe, Esme and Sophie), portrayed by Skyler Samuels as they appear in The Gifted.